jcmoraisjr/haproxy-ingress/README.md

 * `ingress.kubernetes.io/dns-resolver`: Multiline list of DNS resolvers in `resolvername=ip:port` format

 Service can use that resolvers with:
-* `haproxy.kubernetes.io/use-resolver`: Name of the resolver
+* `ingress.kubernetes.io/use-resolver`: Name of the resolver that services use

+You can also configure:
+* `ingress.kubernetes.io/cluster-dns-domain` name of kubernetes dns cluster, defaults to `cluster.local`

 **NOTE**: It is important to use this only with **headless** services [doc](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/)